moul/doc.cloud.online.net/www/documentation/docs_public/contents/account/ssh_keys.md

 ---
-title: SSH keys
+title: Configuring SSH Keys
 template: article.jade
 position: 2
 ---

-This page shows you how to create and use SSH keys.
+This page shows you how to create and enable SSH Keys.

-When you create a new server, you receive an email as soon as your sever is up, giving you the server password and IP address.
-This pratice is heavy and convenient, but there's more a secure and lightest method available `key pair authentication`

-There are 4 steps to create an ssh key

-- Create the RSA Key Pair
-- Copy the public Key on the console
-- Create a new server
-- Connect to your server
+Before connecting to your servers, you must set an existing public Key to your account.
+If you already have an SSH Key skip Step 1.

 ### Step 1 - Create the RSA Key Pair

 - Open a terminal
-- Generate a new key typing the following command `ssh-keygen -t rsa`
+- Generate a new Key typing the following command `ssh-keygen -t rsa`
-- Give a name to your key `Enter file in which to save the key (/Users/me/.ssh/id_rsa):` if you don't default name will be id_rsa
+- Give a name to your Key `Enter file in which to save the key (/Users/me/.ssh/id_rsa):` otherwise, the default name will be id_rsa
-- Set a passphrase `Enter passphrase (empty for no passphrase):` this step is not mandatory but highly recommanded
+- Set a passphrase `Enter passphrase (empty for no passphrase):` this step is not mandatory but highly recommended
-- Your key has been generate, in my case it has default name id_rsa and is located in `/Users/me/.ssh/` directory
+- You should now have two files for your Key (a public key that we will copy on your servers, and a private key that you must keep secret), in our example the two files are located in the `/Users/me/.ssh/` directory

-The public key is named id_rsa.pub
+The public Key is named id_rsa.pub
-The privated key is named id_rsa
+The private Key is named id_rsa

 The entire key generation looks like this